-Let’s just say he did a better job savoring his, while I guess I got a little carried away .
+Let’s just say he did a better job savoring his, while I got a little carried away ;).

-Too dark for photos last night, I held some back for lunch today (I know, bummer) and shared them with our daughter when she came home from work.
+Too dark for photos last night, I held some back for lunch today (I know, bummer) and shared these Thai Chili Wings with our daughter when she came home from work.
 She was a little worried she had missed it.
-I assured her there were some for her too, but the sauce was not her favorite Mae Ploy, rather it was a new homemade sauce.
-Skeptical, she muttered something about me leaving well enough alone … then all I heard was finger licking sounds, followed by, “okay, this one’s a keeper.”
+I assured her there were some for her too, but the sauce was not her favorite Mae Ploy, it was my new homemade Thai chili sauce.
+Skeptical, she muttered something about me leaving well enough alone … then all I heard was finger licking sounds, followed by, “Okay, this one’s a keeper.”
 In short order, she too sat with a pile of bones.

 Glad you enjoyed the wings, honey.

 No special coating or fussy technique required, as browned chicken skin needs little help to be delicious.
 Baked in the oven with freshly ground sea salt, black pepper, and smoked paprika is all it takes—you don’t even have to be neat about it, they don’t care.
-You will have plenty of time to make the sauce and prep a few fresh vegetables, which were good with the sauce as well.
-For a heavenly finish, squeeze fresh lime over the wings just before serving.
+You will have plenty of time to make the chili sauce and prep a few fresh vegetables, also good for dipping in the sauce too.
+Then, right before you sink your teeth into the crisp, sweetly-spiced Thai Chili Sesame Chicken Wings shower them with freshly squeezed lime for a heavenly finish not to be missed.

 Try the sauce on Grilled Shrimp too!